Kaitlyn McCune ’12

 JENNIFER NETTLES ’97

-Jennifer Nettles graduated in 1997 from Agnes Scott with a degree in Sociology and Anthropology, but she always dreamed of becoming a musician—a dream she realized when she became the lead singer of Sugarland.
-While she was at Agnes Scott, Nettles teamed up with Cory Jones to form the group Soul Miner's Daughter, and the duo released two albums.
-Nettles big breakthrough, however, came as a member of Sugarland when the group was nominated for a Best New Artist Grammy in 2006.
+Jennifer Nettles graduated in 1997 from Agnes Scott with a degree in Sociology and Anthropology, but she always dreamed of being a musician, a dream she realized when she became the lead singer of Sugarland.
+While at Agnes Scott, Nettles teamed up with Cory Jones to form the group Soul Miner's Daughter, and the duo released two albums.
+Her big breakthrough, however, came as a member of Sugarland when the group was nominated for a Best New Artist Grammy in 2006.
 While the nomination did not result in a win, her Grammy was yet to come.
 Sugarland went on to win Grammys in 2009 for Best Country Song and Best Country Performance by a Duo or Group, and Nettles herself received a Grammy for the song “Who Says You Can’t Go Home,” a duet with Bon Jovi.
 Nettles’s creative work has expanded with her recent move into television where she portrayed Dolly Parton’s mother in the television movie Dolly Parton’s Coat of Many Colors.

 KATHERINE “KAY” KRILL ’77

 Kay Lawther Krill never dreamed of serving as a CEO of a $2.2 billion public company.
-While attending Agnes Scott, Krill often chose to focus on tennis instead.
-Still, she believed that keeping an open mind about the future allowed her take advantage of the opportunities presented to her.
+While attending Agnes Scott, Krill often chose to focus on athletics, such as tennis.
+However, she knew that keeping an open mind about the future would allow her to take advantage of opportunities as they were presented to her.
 After graduating in 1977, she had multiple roles throughout the years before that opportunity came.
-In 1994 she joined Ann Taylor in 1994 as the vice president of separates, suits, dresses and petites at Ann Taylor Stores.
-Since then she has held numerous executive positions on her way to becoming the president and CEO and one of CNN Money's 25 highest paid women.
+In 1994 she joined Ann Taylor as the Vice President of Separates, Suits, Dresses and Petites for Ann Taylor Stores.
+Since then she has held numerous executive positions on her way to becoming a president and CEO, and one of CNN Money's 25 highest paid women.
 Krill served as President and Chief Executive Officer of ANN INC. until 2016, when she stepped down to join the Board of Directors for the Ascena Retail Group (the overarching parent retail group for ANN INC., among other brands).

 BETSY MORGAN WIGGINS ’82